 Android is a user-friendly operating system, but it has some hidden features on the Developer options menu.
 One of the most familiar Android developers feature is USB Debugging.

 USB Debugging feature in android allows the device to connect with the computer.
-This feature allows the user to transfer information, copy data and install app between your smartphone and computer.
+This feature allows the user to transfer information, copy data and install the app between your smartphone and computer.
 It helps the developers to test the programming software and find problems in Software Development Kit(SDK).

 Related: How to Install Emby for Android?